-While transporting goods from place to place is an important task, many truck drivers struggle to perform it as well as they should.
+Head-on truck collisions occur far too often.
+While transporting goods from place to place is an important task and vital to our economy, many truck drivers struggle to perform their tasks as well as they should.
 This is often not due to lack of trying but increased pressure from the trucking company to deliver packages within a certain timeframe.
 With high pressure and long hours, it is no surprise that truck drivers cause many accidents while out on the job.

 Truck Collision Statistics in the United States

 Truck collisions, in general, are fairly common in the United States.
-According to the Federal Motor Carrier Safety Administration (FMCSA), about 5,005 large trucks were involved in fatal accidents by the latest data.
-In that same period, 119,000 trucks were involved in injury-causing accidents, and 414,000 were in property damage accidents.
+According to the latest crash data from the Federal Motor Carrier Safety Administration (FMCSA), large trucks were involved in more than 5,700 fatal accidents across the U.S. in a recent year.
+They were also involved in 60,375 crashes resulting in injuries and more than 104,000 collisions resulting in property damage.

-Fifty-seven percent of these accidents involving large trucks occurred in rural areas, and 25 percent occurred on Interstate Highways around the United States.
-Within the last several years, between 2 percent and 3 percent of truck drivers involved in fatal crashes were intoxicated with alcohol.
+More than half of trucking accidents occur in rural areas, and around 25% occur on highways and interstates.
+In the last several years, between 2 percent and 3 percent of truck drivers involved in fatal crashes were intoxicated with alcohol.

 How Do Head-On Truck Collisions Usually Occur?

-If you were in a head-on truck collision, the driver who hit you was probably improperly operating their vehicle and caused the accident due to their own foolish and negligent actions.
+Narrow lanes, sharp curves, or poorly marked construction zones can contribute to a truck driver inadvertently entering the wrong lane.
+Insufficient signage or unclear detours may also lead to head-on collisions.o their own foolish and negligent actions.
 However, you may not know exactly how collisions occur, so you may need help proving that the truck driver caused your crash.
 This is why you need legal help.

 How Do I Prove Who Was at Fault in My Truck Collision?